EDIorg/data-package-best-practices/datapackage-design-BP/in_other_repositories.md

 -   **Geographic description** and **coordinates**: At a minimum these elements should define a bounding box that will make the data package discoverable through EDI, DataOne, or other geographic search interfaces.
 Additional coordinates can be given in the manifest entity below.

--   **Keywords:** If this is an inventory rather than a single dataset duplication held at a different repository, include the keyword \"data inventory\" and thematic keywords that describe the data entities in the other repository.
+-   **Keywords:** Since linked datasets serve as an inventory of data held at a different repository, include the keyword \"data inventory\" and thematic keywords that describe the data entities in the other repository.

 -   **Data Entity:** This is most likely a simple tabular manifest (inventory of holdings) that describes the data entities held in another data repository (or repositories).
 This should be a [[dataTable]{.underline}](https://eml.ecoinformatics.org/schema/eml-dataTable_xsd.html#eml-dataTable.xsd) entity, described as you would for any dataTable with regular column descriptions.
 In rare cases the data themselves may be duplicated, though this is only recommended if additional metadata must be added to interpret or enrich the data.